 Posts tagged with futuristic - page 4

-I designed this font in 2019 using BASIN as an interpretation of the circa-1965 font ‘Gemini Computer’.
+I designed this font in 2019 using BASIN as a tribute to 80s NASA and the typography that adorned the iconic Space Shuttle.

 While the shuttles no longer take to the skies their imagery is inspiring to this day.

 This typeface works well for both titles and large runs of text although a couple of the more extreme stylizations like the A might confuse in some scenarios.
 Having both a bold and non-bold gives a few extra options.

 A design of mine for BASIN in 2005 where the name defined the font.
 I was naming fonts after some members of the Sinclair Spectrum emulation scene and the surname Needle inspired “Needlecast” - a technique for transferring consciousness from sci-fi novel Altered Carbon.

 I went with a super-wide, sharp, and short angular style and put together regular and bold weights.

 It works well for text and titles and the 5-pixel height with no descenders means with a custom renderer you could squeeze 39 lines on a Spectrum screen (normally 24).